 I’ve been contemplating what mathematical approaches would be suitable for modeling the point charge universe.
 It’s a hard problem and I’m not a geometer.

-It’s a hard problem, and I’m not a geometer, but I think they may agree.
-What are the best dynamical geometrical approaches to employ, ideate, and discover for the model of nature as a density of immutable unit potential point charges at various energies floating and flying around and creating repeating stuctures at various scales in R4.
+What are the best in class dynamical geometry approaches to employ, ideate, and discover the model of nature as a density of immutable unit potential point charges at various energies floating and flying around and creating assemblies at various scales in R4.
 Oh, and the only thing discrete is the unit potentials themselves.
 Everything else, including the emitting spherical Dirac potential fields along their path, is continuous as modeled with R4.
 Even h-bar is a digital solution with an analog implementation in nature.

-It’s kind of overwhelming to think that each unit potential is interacting with every other unit potential or itself, and possibly on multiple potential field fronts.
+It’s kind of overwhelming to think that each unit potential is interacting with every other unit potential or itself, and possibly itself from multiple points in its own path history.
 Still, don’t get too caught up in that on large scales because despite these effects we know that assembly structures form in certain conditions with a certain stability.
 Some structures appear to be quite stable.
 Therefore we realize that the assembly dynamics combined with the swirling 1/r potential fields and gradients tend to locally isolate the emergent structures to a large degree.

 That means that models can differentiate and approximate the foreground and background potential fields and their complexity.
 It may be variously perturbative but must not be reactive in cases of stability.
 Long story short, pure geometrical models of standard model particles as assemblies of swirling unit potentials are highly desirable and we can learn a lot from them.